bazelbuild/bazel/site/docs/skylark/bzl-style.md

 ## Rules

 * Rules, aspects, and their attributes should use lower_case names (“snake case”).
-* Use consistent names for rules.
+* Rule names are nouns that describe the main kind of artifact produced by the rule, from the point of view of its dependencies (or for leaf rules, the user).
+This is not necessarily a file suffix.
+For instance, a rule that produces C++ artifacts meant to be used as Python extensions might be called `py_extension`.
 For most languages, typical rules include:
   * `*_library` - a compilation unit or "module".
   * `*_binary` - a target producing an executable or a deployment unit.
   *  `*_test` - a test target.
 This can include multiple tests.